-- Enhancing the quality of local places and environments for active travel; working to secure a fit-forpurpose design guide approach for our historic town environment and rural and island communities. - Supporting long term delivery of active travel infrastructure through Place Planning and School Travel Plans, and in collaboration with Development Trusts and other community partners; focus on improved active travel networks and connections at a community level; with inclusive and accessible design.
+- Enhancing the quality of local places and environments for active travel; working to secure a fit-for-purpose design guide approach for our historic town environment and rural and island communities. - Supporting long term delivery of active travel infrastructure through Place Planning and School Travel Plans, and in collaboration with Development Trusts and other community partners; focus on improved active travel networks and connections at a community level; with inclusive and accessible design.

-- Decarbonise the OIC and public sector transport fleet with re-fuelling to greener fuels (as is possible) and new fleet: - Land-based vehicles; ferry services (hull form / type of vessel / fuelling), air services, bus services, community transport and e-bikes/bikes, associated infrastructure to support decarbonisation of vehicles and fleets. - Continue to work with, support and encourage bus and community transport operators and the wider private sector to move towards a low carbon fleet.
+- Decarbonise the OIC and public sector transport fleet with re-fuelling to greener fuels (as is possible) and new fleet: - Land-based vehicles; ferry services (hull form / type of vessel / fuelling), air services, bus services, community transport and e-bikes/bikes, associated infrastructure to support decarbonisation of vehicles and fleets. - Continue to work with, support and encourage bus and community transport operators and the wider private sector to move towards a low carbon fleet. - Further roll out of bikes/e-bikes for Council staff use as an alternative to vehicles and consideration of e-bike hire across the wider community, with support from local development trusts and external grant funding.

 - Support Just Transition: targeted support through transport-related projects / services to enable all members of society to participate in social and economic health and wellbeing.
-Just Transition plan codesigned and co-delivered by communities, businesses and all in society. - Explore opportunities for developing / growing an Orkney pool of EV vehicles / e-bikes available either as a library or though car club scheme the aim to target low-income households and / or those that do not have access to conventional public transport, and where the availability could support access to employment or linking households with health / leisure / caring needs etc.
+Co-designed and co-delivered by communities, businesses and all in society. - Explore opportunities for developing / growing an Orkney pool of EV vehicles / e-bikes available either as a library or car club scheme the aim to target low-income households and / or those that do not have access to conventional public transport, and where the availability could support access to employment or linking households with health / leisure / caring needs etc.